 - olive oil

-If you’ve never had ground bison before, these bison meatballs are a great first opportunity to try them – or, if you’re more of a burger lover, you could try out these air fryer bison burgers instead.
-Bison is a leaner meat than ground beef.
+If you’ve never had ground bison before, these bison meatballs are a great first opportunity to try them.

 Bison has no added hormones, antibiotics, or fillers.
 It also offers more protein, omega 3‘s and iron than beef.

-I wholeheartedly love my instant pot for the ease of dump-and-cook recipes, such as ground bison meatballs, chilis, soups, rice, frozen salmon and more.
+We also use our instant pot often for rice, frozen salmon and more.
 I use it so much!

 Instant pot meatball recipes are also great for athlete meal ideas and busy families, alike.
 Two of my favorite groups!

-This is a forgiving bison meatball recipe and they all taste great with the instant pot bbq sauce.
+This is a forgiving bbq meatball recipe and they all taste great with the instant pot bbq sauce.

-I recommend serving with rice or pasta, and adding your favorite veggies for some complementary color and flavors.
+I recommend serving it with rice or pasta, and adding your favorite veggies (like air fried acorn squash!) for some complementary color and flavors.
 It’s a great one-bowl type meal.

 How to Make Bison Meatballs

-The prep time for these baked bison meatballs is little to none.
+The prep time for these instant pot bison meatballs is little to none.
 The total time is under 20 minutes!